Below are Mo Money’s top films of 2016 excluding movies that originally premiered in 2015 outside of the United States.

 A Ghanaian film from two up-and-coming female filmmakers that is a first in numerous regards: first film from Ghana to play the Berlinale and the first movie to be filmed in the Kusaal language.
 Though directed by two American women, and inspired by one’s time in the Peace Corps, it is a collaborative work with its actors and co-screenwriter Isaac Adakudugu that doesn’t sentimentalize the village, Nakom, but rather feels lived-in and authentic.
 Nakom shows a part of Ghana that is underrepresented even in the Ghana film industry.
-The struggle of a young medical student to choose between his own self-interest or his family and village offers another compelling story of youth this year.
+The struggle of a young medical student to choose between his own self-interest or his family and village offers a compelling story of youth this year, which it shares with a number of other films on this list.
 The style and pace, inspired in part by Japanese director Yasujiro Ozu, leaves a lasting impression.

 3.)
 Baden Baden

 Rachel Lang’s first feature (non-documentary) film forms a trilogy with her two shorts.
 Each film centers around a different character named Ana played by the same actress, Salomé Richard.
 While the film’s plot doesn’t sound like much on paper (a young woman replaces her grandmother’s bathtub while interacting with numerous men), the film shows how interesting small and simple things are in competent hands.